McHaffie-33.jpg

 It’s time to break for lunch.
 Sitting with baked beans and salad, the dog keeps harassing you to play fetch with one of your favourite socks.
 A quick check of the phone reveals the world is falling apart.
 An orange toad is infiltrating everything, making life hell for everyone except billionaire tech bros.
 The crabs continue their sideways dance across the sand.
 Coconuts keep falling and drifting out to sea.
 Buses will replace trains between Bendigo and Southern Cross for two weeks…

-Rob McHaffie, The Annunciation, 2025, oil on linen, 87 x 71 cm
+Rob McHaffie, Fruit is healthy and snakes are misunderstood, 2025, oil on linen, framed, 87 x 71 cm